 What's a photomarathon?

-The 'photographic marathon' was conceived in Spain in the 1980s, but first made it to the UK (Cardiff) in 2004.
+The 'photographic marathon' was conceived in Spain in the 1980s and first made it to the UK (Cardiff) in 2004.
 It involves competing against others and the clock to take and submit a set of photos — one image for each of a set of previously undisclosed topics — with no off-camera processing allowed.

 Normally this involves 24 photos on 24 topics in 24 hours, or 12 photos on 12 topics in 12 hours.

-In Chelmsford the regular format is obviously far too easy, so they've halved the normal time limit, requiring 12 photos on 12 topics in only 6 hours.
-That really isn't much time to digest the topics, think up potential ideas, look for locations (that aren't already inundated by other photographers), take photos and decide what to submit; I know because I went to Chelmsford to take part in the 2016 Chelmsford Photo Marathon last month!
+The regular format is too easy for Chelmsford, so they've halved the normal time limit, requiring 12 photos on 12 topics in only 6 hours.
+That's very little time to digest the topics, think of ideas, find locations (free of other photographers), take photos and decide what to submit, as I found when I went to Chelmsford to take part in their 2016 Chelmsford Photo Marathon.

-The rules clearly didn't put people off as around 100 people met up at the start, with some apparently joining in remotely from the USA.
+Around 100 people met up at the start, with some apparently participating remotely from the USA, so the rules clearly hadn't put people of participating.
 The topics turned out to be Water,

 Behind the scenes, and